catseye/Tamsin/README.markdown

-(If it makes it easier to think about, consider "its input" to mean "stdin", and "token" to mean "character"; so the terminal `"x"` is a command that either reads the character `x` from stdin and returns it (whence it is printed to stdout by the main program), or errors out if it read something else.)
+(If it makes it easier to think about, consider "its input" to mean "stdin", and "token" to mean "character"; so the terminal `"x"` is a command that either reads the character `x` from stdin and returns it (whence it is printed to stdout by the main program), or errors out if it read something else.
+Or, thinking about it from the other angle, we have here the rudiments for defining a grammar for parsing a trivial language.)

     | main = blerf.
     | blerf = "p".